kohler/peteramati/doc/psetsjson.md

     Timeout after which the container will shut down.
 Defaults to 10 minutes.
     If set to ≤0, there is no timeout.

+* `idle_timeout`: interval (number or string like `10m` or `20s`)

+    Timeout after which the container will shut down if idle (no input or output).
+Defaults to 3 minutes.
+If set to ≤0, there is no timeout.

 * `queue`: string

     Optional run queue.
 If set, …